nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 ![Tram](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-IMG_1350.png)
 ![Tram 2](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-lisbon_tram.png)

 I was expecting it not to be good for tech people to attend (if RISE was anything to go by), however looking at the speaker lineup and a whole track called Fullstk (on Day 3) - I've been mistaken a lot.
-Some of the speakers were amazing.
+Some of the speakers were amazing, and it's taken a while to digest all the information.
+Here's a summary of the jam packed 3 days.

 ![Nighttime Baixa Chiado on Opening night](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-websummit_sign_nighttime_baixachiado.png)
 ![Daytime sign](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-websummit_sign_daytime.png)